alexanderbliss/Solo/README.md

 3. Run npm start
 4. Visit http://localhost:5000 in your browser

-The app should now be live. afer registering you should be able to review games and see others reviews.
+The app should now be live.
+After registering you should be able to review games and see others' reviews.

-Optional: To set up database see Installation Below.
+Optional: to set up database see Installing below.

 ### Prerequisites